confluentinc/examples/clients/docs/kafka-commands.rst

 #. .. include:: includes/clients-checkout.rst

 #.
-Change directory to the example for Apache Kafka commands.
+Change directory to the example for |ak-tm| commands.

    .. code-block:: bash